technofocus-pte/msfabricworkhsopprv/Labs/Lab 01-Creating a Lakehouse, ingesting sample data and building a report/Usecase01.md

-# Lab 01: Creating a Lakehouse, ingesting sample data and building a report
+# Use case 1: Creating a Lakehouse, ingesting sample data and building a report

 **Introduction**